-1. The image I see in the telescope is upside down and reversed from right to left? • An upside-down and reversed image is a common characteristic of most astronomical telescopes.
+1. rev The image I see in the telescope is upside down and tersed from right to left? • An upside-down and reversed image is a common characteristic of most astronomical telescopes.
 Since telescopes are used for astronomical viewing orientation is not important.
+The image in the finderscope will also be upside down and reversed.
 2. How do I determine the power my telescope ? • The power of your telescope can be determine by dividing the focal length of the objective lens by the focal length of the eyepiece.
 The eyepiece focal length is the number printed on the eyepiece.
-(For example: $500 \div 5 = 100X$ ) 3.
+(For example: $1200 \div 25 = 48X$ ) 3.
 Where do I find the Telescope Focal Length • The telescope focal length is the same focal length as the objective focal length.
-For this telescope it is 500mm.
-Telescope focal lengths range from 500mm to 1200mm on Bausch & Lomb and Bushnell telescopes.
-4. What can I see with my telescope ? • Telescopes with power ranging from 16X to 50X can be used to view Star Clusters and Nebulae.
+For this telescope it is 1200mm.
+Telescope focal lengths range from 600mm to 1200mm on Bausch & Lomb and Bushnell telescopes.
+4. What can I see with my telescope ? • Telescopes with power ranging from 25X to 50X can be used to view Star Clusters and Nebulae.
 90X to 120X telescope can view galaxies.
 Most planets can be seen at any magnification.
-5. What do the numbers on the eyepiece mean? • The numbers on the eyepiece represents the "Focal Length" of the eyepiece.
+5. What do the numbers on the eyepiece mean?
+The numbers on the eyepiece represents the "focal Length" of the eyepiece.